Asia stocks follow Wall St. down after weaker US jobs data

 Shares of GameStop fell 11.4% on Thursday.
 Congress is conducting a hearing on the recent volatility of companies caught in a tug-of-war between Wall Street institutional investors betting against the companies and the online retail investors who pushed shares higher.

-In energy markets, benchmark U.S. crude fell $1.49 per barrel to $59.04 in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude fell $1.01 per barrel to $59.52 in electronic trading on the New York Mercantile Exchange.
 The contract lost 62 cents on Thursday to close at $60.52.
-Brent crude, used to price international oils, retreated $1.41 per barrel to $62.52 in London.
+Brent crude, used to price international oils, retreated 90 cents to $63.03 per barrel in London.
 It shed 41 cents the previous session to $63.93.